russellbits/Writing/Poetry/the-struggle-the-surprise/poem-draft-1.md

 let it end like that.

 But there were people who liked me
-& I called them on the phone & if they listened, let the tethers of friendship consume
+& I called them on the phone & listened
+Let the tethers of friendship consume
 Let my plan
 Go.

 You can always
 Fuck off to Patagonia, an old friend from a
 long time ago  said to me.
-Dead now; he speaks,
+Dead now.
+Still, he speaks,
 "You don't seem like a man
 Who wants to give up."
 So, I didn't.